 Everyone needs a little grooming once in a while!
 It is normal for some of the lower leaves of your tillandsias to dry out as the plant grows or acclimates to a new environment, and those leaves can be gently pulled right off of the plant.
 If the leaf tips have dried out, you can snip the dried tip off (try trimming at an angle to leave a natural-looking pointy tip), and the same can be done for the plant’s roots.
 Don’t worry about harming your plants during grooming–they’ll regrow.

 Around a plant’s bloom time, they’ll produce offshoots, or “pups.”
 You’ll notice the pups have a separate and distinct center of their own, distinguishing them from the other leaves.
 Once the pup reaches at least one-third the size of the parent plant, the pup can be removed by gently pulling it apart from the parent.
 Hold both the parent and the pup at their bases and gently twist in a downward motion.
-You can also cut the plants apart using a clean razor blade, slicing as far down the pup stem as possible.
 Each pup will follow the life-cycle by growing into a parent plant, blooming and producing pups of it’s own.